kantab/Brendan-Kanta-Protfolio/README.md

  ```
 <br>
 This project was one that I worked on in my introduction to C++ class I took at Inver Hills Community College.
-This project was desgined to teach us how to use things such as setprecision, switchs, try/ catch statements, interfaces, user inputs, and a lot of the key foundations to help learn and understand C++.
-We made a few difernt variations of this project and this is the final one.
+This project was designed to teach us how to use things such as setprecision, switchs, try/ catch statements, interfaces, user inputs, and a lot of the key foundations to help learn and understand C++.
+We made a few different variations of this project and this is the final one.
  </br>
 </details>